-Dana Barrett is a small business owner, former tech executive, an award-winning TV, radio, & podcast host, the 2020 Democratic Nominee for US Congress for Georgia’s 11th District, and the 2022 Democratic Nominee for Fulton County Commission for District 3.
+Dana Barrett is a small business owner, former tech executive, an award-winning TV, radio, & podcast host, the 2020 Democratic Nominee for US Congress for Georgia’s 11th District.

 Dana began her career in the technology field starting out in client side services after college.
 Then, after teaching herself to code, she became a programmer and eventually worked her way up the ranks to Vice President of Technology.
 With that experience under her belt, Dana became an entrepreneur, starting her own tech consulting firm, and later opening a bookstore/coffee shop in downtown Roswell, GA.